DeveloperMetrics/deployment-frequency/README.md

 - Open question: what if there are multiple workflows?

 ## Inputs:
-Workflows: required. string array of the name of the workflows to process Org/Owner: will use environment variables
+- `workflows`: required.
+Name of the workflows to process.
+Multiple workflows should be separated by `,`
-Repo: will use environment variables
+- `default-branch`: optional, defaults to main
-Default branch: optional, defaults to main.
+- `number-of-days`: optional, defaults to 30 (days)
-Number of days (optional- defaults to 30)